We may earn commission from affiliate links →

 11 Unforgettable Day Trips From Bucharest That You Must Take During Your Visit To Romania

 Being Romania’s capital and main entrance gate to the country, Bucharest is often the main place visitors reach when visiting Romania.
-The city, which offers many interesting places to visit and things to do, is also a great place to stay when exploring close by areas.
+The city, which offers many exciting places to visit and things to do, is also a great place to stay when exploring nearby areas.

 Of course, the best way to do so is by embarking on one of the many day trips from Bucharest available.
 Whether joining an organized tour or planning the trip yourself, these are some of the most exciting day trips from Bucharest that you can enjoy in Romania.